mayank8823/Sorting_Visualizer/README.md

-# Sorting_Visualizer
+# Sorting Visualizer

-A web application showcasing the inner workings of sorting algorithms.
+A web application showcasing the inner workings of various sorting algorithms through dynamic visualizations.

-Implemented algorithms:
+## Implemented Algorithms
-1) Bubble sort
+* Bubble Sort
-2) Selection sort
+* Selection Sort
-3) Insertion sort
+* Insertion Sort
-4) Merge sort
+* Merge Sort
-5) Quick sort
+* Quick Sort
-6) Heap sort
+* Heap Sort

-## Features:
+## Features
-1) Colored representation of step being executed.
+* Colored Representation of Steps:
-  1.1) Blue:default
+  * Blue: Default state
-  1.2) Yellow: Being compared
+  * Yellow: Currently being compared
-  1.3) Red: Identified as in incorrect position and to be moved 1.4) Green: In correct position
+  * Red: Identified as incorrect and needs to be moved
-2) 3 Controls for visualizations
+  * Green: In the correct position

+* Visualization Controls:
-  2.1) Speed of visualization (5 speed levels)
+  * Speed of Visualization: Five speed levels to adjust the animation speed
-  2.2) Data size ()
-  2.3) Generation of new data (Randomly generate new data).
+  * Data Size: Option to change the size of the data set
+  * New Data Generation: Randomly generate new data sets for sorting

+* Algorithm Complexity Information:
-4) Time and Space complexity of algorithm being visualized.
+  * Displays the time and space complexity of the currently selected algorithm

+## Technologies Used
+* HTML
+* CSS
+* JavaScript